 Has Digital Finally Killed the Direct Mail Star?

 Everything seems to be moving online these days.
 More and more people are getting information and offers from mobile devices.
 We have seen a big shift toward digital advertising strategies with more emphasis on banner ads, email notifications, geo-fencing and text notifications.
 Marketers are definitely transitioning to more electronic formats.
+Even more so now since the pandemic started.
+And it doesn’t look like that is going to change anytime soon.
 So what does that mean for print ads, particularly advertising delivered directly to the consumer’s mailbox?
 Is direct mail dead?

 If you said yes, think again!